Draft Grader: New York Giants

 With Eli Manning on the roster they needn’t worry.

 +1.5: Getting much more than you bargained for!

 Hakeem Nicks, WR (29th overall pick in 2009): The star of the 2009 class, Nicks has been everything the Giants hoped he would be and more.
 Nothing underlined this like his post season play, where he was a difference-maker on his way to picking up a first Super Bowl ring, collecting 445 yards and four touchdowns.
-Amassed a +32.5 over three years with the club.
+Nicks has amassed a +49.1 grade over four years with the club despite his injuries.

 +1.0: The scouts nailed it!

 Mario Manningham, WR (95th overall pick in 2008): Manningham may never have established himself as a true starter for the Giants, but he’s made plays.
 His 28 forced missed tackles over 2009 and 2010 show what he is capable of, while his Super Bowl catch will live long in the memory of all who watched it.
 Good value in the third round.